 How to Buy and Store Litecoin

-If you want to own Litecoins but are not interested in mining them, the cryptocurrency can be purchased with another cryptocurrency such as bitcoin on websites known as "exchanges".
-Some of these exchanges, as well as other services, also allow you to buy ltc with real fiduciary currency.
+If you want to own Litecoin but aren't interested in mining it, you can purchase it with another cryptocurrency, such as Bitcoin, on websites known as exchanges.
+Some of these exchanges and services allow you to buy LTC with real fiat currency.

-As we mentioned before, buying a cryptocurrency in the "exchange" can involve a series of difficulties, such as the confirmation of your accounts, commissions, etc. In addition, to earn by buying and selling Litecoins directly, you have to buy it for the total cost, which will not allow you to earn a decent income if you currently have capital restrictions.
+As we mentioned before, buying a cryptocurrency in the exchange can involve a series of difficulties, such as confirming your accounts, commissions, etc. In addition, to earn by buying and selling Litecoin directly, you have to buy it for the total cost, which won't allow you to earn a decent income if you currently have capital restrictions.

-If you still plan to buy this cryptocurrency, you will need a Wallet.
-A Wallet is a special program or device designed to store your cryptographic currency and perform transactions.
-We remind you that no Wallet (even hardware, located on a separate USB device) is absolutely reliable.
-There are cases of massive piracy of Wallets.
-In this case, you risk losing all your investments without the possibility of returning them (do not forget that the system is decentralized, and no bank will help you).
+You'll need a wallet if you still plan to buy this cryptocurrency.
+A wallet is a special program or device designed to store your cryptographic currency and perform transactions.
+Remember that no wallet (even hardware located on a separate USB device) is reliable.
+There are cases of massive piracy of wallets.
+In this case, you risk losing all your investments without the possibility of returning them (don't forget that the system is decentralised, and no bank will help you).